GraceBeyoko/Hwk_5/README.md

 1. **Deploy the ArtGalleryToken contract**

-Deploy the `ArtGalleryToken` contract first to create the governance token.
+Deploy the `ArtGalleryToken` contract first to create the ArtGalleryToken (AGT) token.

 2. **Deploy the Gallery contract**

-Deploy the `Gallery contract`, passing in the address of the deployed `ArtGalleryToken`.
+Deploy the `Gallery` contract, passing in the address of the deployed `ArtGalleryToken`.

 4. **Create a Proposal**